Altadena in Los Angeles County, California — The American West (Pacific Coastal)

 Erected 1937 by Works Progress Administration; and County of Los Angeles.

 Topics and series.
 This historical marker is listed in these topic lists: Entertainment • Parks & Recreational Areas • Sports.
-In addition, it is included in the Civilian Conservation Corps (CCC), the National Register of Historic Places, and the Works Progress Administration (WPA) projects series lists.
+In addition, it is included in the Civilian Conservation Corps (CCC), the National Register of Historic Places (NRHP), and the Works Progress Administration (WPA) projects series lists.
 A significant historical year for this entry is 1937.

 Location.
 34° 12.041′ N, 118° 7.886′ W. Marker is in Altadena, California, in Los Angeles County.
-Marker can be reached from the intersection of Mount Curve Avenue East and Lake Avenue, on the left when traveling west.
+It can be reached from the intersection of Mount Curve Avenue East and Lake Avenue, on the left when traveling west.
 Located in Farnsworth Park at the Amphitheater stage.
 Touch for map.
 Marker is at or near this postal address: 568 Mount Curve Ave E, Altadena CA 91001, United States of America.
 Touch for directions.

 Regarding Farnsworth Park.
 Farnsworth Park is a Los Angeles County park established in Altadena, CA, four miles north of Pasadena, in 1934.
 Its 15 acres contain covered and open picnic tables, barbecue pits, baseball diamonds, a basketball court, tennis (now pickle ball) courts, a bocce ball area and a children’s playground.
 The park’s northeast corner features its original 1934 recreation building and a wooden bench amphitheater added in 1938; both are still actively in use.